xpepper/discovering-ai/README.md

   - Watch two AI agents pairing together in a TDD session.

 - **["Exploring Generative AI"](https://martinfowler.com/articles/exploring-gen-ai.html)**
-  - A good article to understand the impact of Generative AI, particularly LLMs, on software development practices and coding assistance tools.
+  - A good article that explains the impact of Generative AI, particularly LLMs, on software development practices and coding assistance tools.

 - **["AI and the Search for Truth and Answers: Interview with Aravind Srinivas, Perplexity.ai"](https://www.youtube.com/watch?v=TTjEr7TFcmQ)**
   - An insightful interview with the founder of Perplexity.ai.